-(b) Races for 17-18, U23 or elite riders (including national championships) that are used to qualify riders for national teams or international competition have the option of using UCI rules, either completely or in part, provided that notification is given to the riders 60 days prior to the event. (c) These Racing Rules apply to all races authorized by USA Cycling, including national championships.
+(b) National Championships for 17-18, U23 and elite riders will be run under UCI rules, except as specifically noted elsewhere in these rules.
+Other races for 17-18, U23 or elite riders that are used to qualify riders for national teams or international competition have the option of using UCI rules, either completely or in part, provided that notification is given to the riders 60 days prior to the event.

+(c) These Racing Rules apply to all races authorized by USA Cycling, including national championships.